PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Introduction

 \subsection{Motivation}

-The growth of datacenters and supercomputers is driving the need for extremely large-scale systems, requiring tens or hundreds of thousands of processing nodes.
-For example, Frontier, the most powerful system in the Top $500$ list \cite{top500}, has $9,408$ CPUs and $37,632$ GPUs~\cite{frontier}, and the second-ranked supercomputer, Fugaku, has $158,976$ processing nodes~\cite{Fugaku:Dongarra}.
-These systems were once the exclusive capability of scientific research and national labs, but are now the norm in commercial and industrial data centers, fueled by social media and large-scale simulation of industrial, financial and entertainment \looseness=-1processes.
+The largest current supercomputers contain tens to hundreds of thousands of processing nodes.
+For example, Frontier, the most powerful system in the Top $500$ list \cite{top500}, has $9,408$ CPUs and $37,632$ GPUs~\cite{frontier}.
+The fourth-ranked supercomputer, Fugaku, has $158,976$ processing nodes~\cite{Fugaku:Dongarra}.
+Future supercomputers will be even larger, since the size of the system determines peak compute performance.

-High performance networks are the backbone of these systems, and a switch may be considered to be a network building block.
-Given the number of links on a switch, the question is: what is the largest system that can be built having the smallest diameter?
-The size of the system is clearly important, as that determines the peak compute performance, and the diameter is also important, as it affects communication latency and injection bandwidth per \looseness=-1switch.

-Low-diameter networks, i.e. diameter-2~\cite{diameter-2-topos} and diameter-3~\cite{dally08} topologies, are of great interest, providing low-latency and cost-effective high-bandwidth communication infrastructure.
-Each packet consumes bandwidth on only a few links, limiting negative effects of tail latency and improving overall system performance~\cite{Dean:tail-latency}.
+Equally important is the diameter, as this {affects communication latency and injection bandwidth per \looseness=-1switch}.
+Low-diameter networks, especially of diameters $2$~\cite{diameter-2-topos} and $3$~\cite{dally08}, are of great interest, providing low-latency and cost-effective high-bandwidth communication infrastructure.

+We address here this question: what is the largest diameter-3 network topology that can be built using switches of a given radix?

-The emergence of high-radix optical IO modules with high shoreline density has increased interest in \emph{scalable low-diameter networks}~\cite{3d-multichip:Bergman, wade2020teraphy, darpa-eri-2019, lightmatter}.
-Co-packaging of such modules with compute nodes on the same chip greatly enhances the bandwidth available per node.
+Current technological advances make this question especially timely.
+The emergence of high-radix optical IO modules with high shoreline density has increased interest in scalable low-diameter networks~\cite{3d-multichip:Bergman, wade2020teraphy, darpa-eri-2019, lightmatter}.
+Co-packaging of these with compute nodes on the same chip greatly enhances available bandwidth per node.
+Each packet consumes bandwidth on only a few links, limiting negative effects of tail latency and improving system performance~\cite{Dean:tail-latency}.

 Low-diameter networks are then required to efficiently utilize bandwidth on co-packaged chips.
 Since each router is integrated with a compute node, scalability of a co-packaged system is identified with the order of the graph defining the network \looseness=-1topology.